Pandemic Response Accountability Committee: History

 On March 30, 2020, Michael E. Horowitz, chair of the CIGIE and Inspector General of the United States Department of Justice, as authorized by the CARE Act, appointed Glenn A. Fine, acting Inspector General of the U.S. Department of Defense, to be the chair of the PRAC.
 Senate Minority Leader Chuck Schumer (D-N.Y.) praised Fine's appointment.
 On April 1, Horowitz and Fine announced that Paul K. Martin, Inspector General of NASA, was appointed Vice Chair of PRAC.
 They further announced that the nine statutory members of the PRAC would be joined by twelve non-statutory members, for a total of 21 members.
 In response to President Trump's removal on April 3 of Inspector General of the Intelligence Community Michael Atkinson, CIGIE Chair Horowitz stated, "The Inspector General Community will continue to conduct aggressive, independent oversight of the agencies that we oversee.
-This includes CIGIE’s Pandemic Response Accountability Committee and its efforts on behalf of American taxpayers, families, businesses, patients, and health care providers to ensure that over $2 trillion dollars in emergency federal spending is being used consistently with the law’s mandate."
+This includes CIGIE’s Pandemic Response Accountability Committee and its efforts on behalf of American taxpayers, families, businesses, patients, and health care providers to ensure that over $2 trillion in emergency federal spending is being used consistently with the law’s mandate."

 On April 7, 2020, President Trump removed Fine from his position as acting IG for the Defense Department.
 Although Fine retained his position as principal deputy IG for the Defense Department, his removal as acting IG made him ineligible to chair the PRAC.
 Fine, who had filled various inspector general positions for 15 years under both Democratic and Republican administrations, was not given a reason for his dismissal.
 Former Secretary of Defense Jim Mattis immediately released a rare public rebuke of the firing.
 The next day, legislation was introduced to allow Fine to continue as chair the Pandemic Response Accountability Committee, while Sens.
 Elizabeth Warren (D-Mass) and Richard Blumenthal (D-Conn) released a letter urging Horowitz to take the PRAC chair himself, stating, "with the exception of firing a score of Inspectors General and replacing them with handpicked toadies, there is little that President Trump can do to prevent the PRAC from doing its job of overseeing the federal government's coronavirus response."
 Horowitz became acting chair of the PRAC.
 Fine resigned from government service on May 25.